Most interesting landmarks of Georgia

 - Dydrypsh mountain – Abkhazia.
-Main ancient shrine of Abkhazs – a mountain with sanctuary near the top.
+The main ancient shrine of Abkhazs – a mountain with a sanctuary near the top.
 There are many legends about this shrine.
 Institute of pagan priests has been preserved up to this day.

 Other man made landmarks of Georgia